Self-Checker: Plug-and-Play Modules for Fact-Checking with Large Language Models: Framework

+\framework{} is a framework for fact-checking that is training-free and contains a set of plug-and-play modules---\claimprocessor{}, \querygenerator{}, \evidenceseeker{}, and \classifier{}.
+The illustration of \framework{} is depicted in Figure~\ref{fig:framework}.
+A comparison of \framework{} against other related frameworks is provided in Table~\ref{tab:model_comparison}. \framework{} is designed to assess the factuality of textual inputs and employs a policy agent that strategically plans future actions based on a predefined set of choices.
+Each module is implemented by prompting an LLM through carefully crafted prompts.
+Detailed example prompts are provided in Appendix~\ref{sec:prompt}.
+This modular approach allows for seamless integration to specific fact-checking requirements but also promotes adaptability in diverse application scenarios.

-\paragraph{Policy Agent} This module determines the subsequent system action from a set of pre-defined actions.
+\paragraph{Policy Agent} This module determines the subsequent action of the system from a set of predefined actions.
 These actions include: (1)~calling the \claimprocessor{} to process the complex input, (2)~requesting search queries from the \querygenerator{}, (3)~retrieving relevant passages from a knowledge source based on the generated search queries, (4)~utilizing the \evidenceseeker{} to extract evidence sentences for a claim from the retrieved passages, (5)~requesting the \classifier{} to provide a verdict prediction based on the gathered evidence, and (6)~sending the final conclusion to the users.

 The \policyagent{} follows the task instruction and learns from in-context examples to select the most appropriate action based on the current state and observations of the framework.
-The task description includes a comprehensive list of all available modules along with brief descriptions of their respective functions.
-In-context examples provide complete processes of fact-checking for sample claims.
+The task description includes a comprehensive list of all available modules, along with brief descriptions of their respective functions.
+In-context examples provide complete processes of fact-checking for sample input text.
 This decision-making process ensures the efficient execution of the fact-checking process.